 Starbucks unionized workers say they'll strike on Nov.
 13 if coffee giant doesn't finalize contract

 Starbucks unionized workers say they plan to strike on Nov.
-13 — the coffee chain's Red Cup Day — if the company doesn't finalize a contract by then.
+13 — when the coffee chain will hold its annual Red Cup Day promotion — unless the company finalizes a labor contract by that date.

-Starbucks Workers United announced Wednesday that its members voted to authorize a strike as they continue their effort to secure a labor contract that offers them better pay and more flexible hours.
-Thousands of union members weighed in, with an overwhelming majority — 92% — voting in favor of the strike.
+Starbucks Workers United announced Wednesday that its members voted to authorize a strike as they push to secure a first contract that offers them better pay and more flexible hours.
+Thousands of union members weighed in, with an overwhelming majority — 92% — voting in favor of the strike, according to the labor group.

-The strike would start at coffee shops in 25 U.S. cities with additional stores later joining in if no progress is made, according to a spokesperson for the union, Workers United.
+The strike would start at coffee shops in 25 U.S. cities, with additional stores later joining in if no progress is made, according to a spokesperson for Starbucks Workers United.

 "The ball is in Starbucks' court," Michelle Eisen, a union spokesperson and barista at Starbucks, said in a statement.